ingtiti/cosc-learning-labs/doc/guide/dcloud.md

 This learning lab contains preconfigured users and components, running on the [Cisco VIRL](http://virl.cisco.com) platform.

 All information needed to complete the access components is located in the Topology and Servers menus of your active demonstration.

-Topology Menu.
+* Topology Menu.
 Click on any server in the topology and a popup window will appear with available server options.
-Servers Menu.
-Click on the green trianle in the Topology View, or '+' next to any server name in the Servers view, to display the available server options and credentials.
+* Servers Menu.
+Click on the green triangle in the Topology View, or '+' next to any server name in the Servers view, to display the available server options and credentials.

 # Demonstration Topology
-When accessing the demo, the topology is a simplified one, as shown in the figure below:
+When accessing the demo, you will see a simplified topology, as shown in the figure below:

 ![OSC Topology](dcloud_images/osc_topology.png)